AI-TEST-FIELD/seerep-triton-client/docker/server/README.md

 # Triton server with Det3D

-This Dockerfile builds a Triton server image with Det3D and spconv to run 3D detectors with python backend.
+This Dockerfile builds a Triton server image with OpenPCDet and spconv to run 3D detectors with python backend.

 ## Usage